PHILIPPE BOLTON, RECORDER MAKER

 Wood for making recorders

-Here are some woods used for making recorders:
+Here are some woods commonly used for making recorders:

 stained boxwood